Francis Holles Newman

 William Newman 1700 - 1722

-Eleanor married John Bailey of South Cadbury 1703 - 1782
+Eleanor married John Baily of South Cadbury in 1742 1703 - 1782

 Ann m.
-Rev Walter Burton, Rector of Sutton Montague, Somerset 1706 - >1742
+Rev Walter Burton, Rector of Sutton Montague, Somerset in 1742 1706 - 1776

-Francis's name appears in the fly-leaf of the Newman-Rogers' Bible where his mother bequests it to his him.
+Francis also inherited the Family Bible from his mother after her death in 1690, his name appearing in the fly-leaf where his mother bequests it to his him.
 His wife Eleanor also features in the same Bible where she has listed the names, dates and times of birth of her nine children.

 John Newman: of Kingston Juxta Yeovil, born 1699, Christened: May 30, 1699, North Cadbury, Somerset, died 1704, buried November 12, 1704, North Cadbury, Somerset;